-Bob is a former chair of the mergers & acquisitions committee of the ABA antitrust section.
-He is editor of the third edition of the ABA antitrust section treatise on US antitrust law as applied to mergers and acquisitions.
+Bob is a former chair of the mergers and acquisitions committee of the ABA antitrust section and editor of the ABA antitrust section treatise on US antitrust law as applied to mergers and acquisitions (third edition).
 He is a non-governmental adviser to the US antitrust authorities in connection with the International Competition Network (ICN) and is recognised as a leading antitrust/competition lawyer in a number of guides and directories.

-Bob also has significant experience advising on acquisitions by foreign entities that are subject to US national security review, including notifications under the Exon-Florio Act to the committee on foreign investment in the United States.
+Bob also has significant experience advising on acquisitions by foreign entities that are subject to US national security review under the Exon-Florio Act, including the development and coordination of successful filings and clearance strategies beforethe Committee on Foreign Investment in the United States (CFIUS).

 Bob graduated with honours from The George Washington University National Law Center, and was a law clerk on the US Court of Appeals for the Ninth Circuit.

 Freshfields’ antitrust competition and trade practice comprises more than 50 partners and over 210 other specialists working worldwide to support our clients wherever and whenever they need us.

 WWL says: Robert Schlossberg is renowned throughout the US and beyond as one of the leading practitioners in the field

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.